By the end of this chapter, you should be able to

 Territory is related to control.
 As a way of establishing control over your own room, you may have painted it or put up posters that represent your interests or things you consider unique about yourself.
 Families or households often mark their space by putting up fences or walls around their houses.
 This sense of a right to control your space is implicit in territory.
 Territory means the space you claim as your own, are responsible for, or are willing to defend.

 The study of body movements, called kinesics, is key to understanding nonverbal communication.
-Since your actions will significantly contribute to the effectiveness of your business interactions, let’s examine four distinct ways body movements that complement, repeat, regulate, or replace your verbal messages.
+Since your actions will significantly contribute to the effectiveness of your business interactions, let’s examine four distinct ways that body movements complement, repeat, regulate, or replace your verbal messages.

 Body movements can complement the verbal message by reinforcing the main idea.
 For example, you may be providing an orientation presentation to a customer about a software program.
 As you say, “Click on this tab,” you may also initiate that action.
 Your verbal and nonverbal messages reinforce each other.
 You can also reinforce the message by repeating it.
 If you first say, “Click on the tab,” and then motion with your hand to the right, indicating that the customer should move the cursor arrow with the mouse to the tab, your repetition can help the listener understand the message.